Khalistan movement: Rajiv-Longowal Accord

 Many Sikh and Hindu groups, as well as organisations not affiliated to any religion, have attempted to establish peace between the Khalistan proponents and the Government of India.
 Akalis continued to witness radicalisation of Sikh politics, fearing disastrous consequences.
-In response, President Harchand Singh Longowal reinstated the head of the Akali Dal and pushed for a peace initiative that reiterated the importance of Hindu-Sikh amity, condemning Sikh extremist violence, therefore declaring that the Akali Dal was not in favor of Khalistan.
+In response, President Harchand Singh Longowal reinstated the head of the Akali Dal and pushed for a peace initiative that reiterated the importance of Hindu-Sikh amity, condemning Sikh extremist violence, and therefore declaring that the Akali Dal was not in favour of Khalistan.

-In 1985, the Government of India attempted to seek a political solution to the grievances of the Sikhs through the Rajiv-Longowal Accord, which took place between Longowal and Prime Minister Rajiv Gandhi.
-The Accord – recognising the religious, territorial, and economic demands of the Sikhs that were thought to be non-negotiable under Indira Gandhi's tenure – agreed to establish commissions and independent tribunals in order to resolve the Chandigarh issue and the river dispute, laying the basis for Akali Dal's victory in the coming elections.
+In 1985, the Government of India sought a political solution to Sikh grievances through the Rajiv-Longowal Accord, which was concluded between Longowal and Prime Minister Rajiv Gandhi.
+The Accord—recognising the religious, territorial, and economic demands of the Sikhs that were thought to be non-negotiable under Indira Gandhi's tenure—agreed to establish commissions and independent tribunals in order to resolve the Chandigarh issue and the river dispute, laying the basis for Akali Dal's victory in the coming elections.

-Though providing a basis for a return to normality, Chandigarh evidently remained an issue and the agreement was denounced by Sikh militants who refused to give up the demand for an independent Khalistan.
-These extremists, who were left unappeased, reacted by assassinating Longowal.
-Such behavior lead to the dismissal of negotiations, whereby both Congress and the Akali parties accused each other of aiding terrorism.
+Though providing a basis for a return to normality, Chandigarh evidently remained an issue, and the agreement was denounced by Sikh militants who refused to give up the demand for an independent Khalistan.
+Extremists, who were left unappeased, reacted by assassinating Longowal.
+Such behaviour led to the dismissal of negotiations, whereby both Congress and the Akali parties accused each other of aiding terrorism.

-The Indian Government pointed to the involvement of a "foreign hand," referring to Pakistan's abetting of the movement.
-Punjab noted to the Indian Government that militants were able to obtain sophisticated arms through sources outside the country and by developing links with sources within the country.
-As such, the Government believed that large illegal flows of arms were flowing through the borders of India, with Pakistan being responsible for trafficking arms.
+The Indian government pointed to the involvement of a "foreign hand," referring to Pakistan's abetting of the movement.
+Punjab noted to the Indian government that militants were able to obtain sophisticated arms through sources outside the country and by developing links with sources within the country.
+As such, the government believed that large illegal flows of arms were flowing through the borders of India, with Pakistan being responsible for trafficking arms.
 India claimed that Pakistan provided sanctuary, arms, money, and moral support to the militants, though most of the accusations were based on circumstantial evidence.